It’s not waste until we waste it, so let’s use all the food scraps!

 And then there are the things you just can’t eat, no matter how much you may want to. 🙂 However, some of them can still be useful:

 - Banana peels: they can be cut into little pieces and used as fertilisers for your plants.
-Same goes for leftover loose leaf tea and coffee grounds.
+Same goes for leftover loose leaf tea and coffee grounds, just make sure you dry them first to avoid mould.
+You can also use tea and coffee grounds in homemade cosmetic peelings or soap.

 - Pits and seeds: Avocado pits can be used to grow new avocado houseplants quite successfully, as well as pepper and chilli seeds.
 Other food waste can also be planted, but growing an indoor apple tree from apple core seeds is quite a bit more difficult for example.

 - Onions peels: the dried up outer onion layers can be used to colour Easter eggs if you boil your eggs with them.
-In my family we like to tightly wrap up the eggs in a piece of nylon tights with different plants, so they leave pretty leaf patterns on the eggs.
+In my family we like to tightly wrap up the eggs in a piece of nylon tights with different plants, so they leave pretty leaf patterns on the eggs (see the details here).

 - Eggs shells: you can use washed egg shells as planters in which to sprout your plants.
-You can even plant them directly into the soil with the egg shells, which are full of minerals, just crack them a bit at the bottom to give the roots space to expand.
+You can even plant them directly into the soil with the egg shells, which are full of minerals, just crack them a bit at the bottom to give the roots the space to expand through.

 That’s it!
 The rest of the food scraps will unfortunately need to go straight to the garbage, unless you have some other ideas on how to use them (let me know in the comments). 🙂 I hope you learned something new and are now considering joining me on my food waste reducing wagon – everyone is welcome!